9 Awesome Activities to Help You Focus on Your Teen

 It is important to focus on your teen especially because we live in such a superficial and materialistic world.

-I think about the situation with Kate Spade and her loss of life due to suicide.
+I think about the situation with Kate Spade several years ago, and her loss of life due to suicide.
 It makes you realize there is more to life than a designer purse.

 Perhaps we have lost our focus.
 Our world tends to value things more than people.
 Here is one of Kate Spade’s quotes, “I adore pretty things and witty words.”
 Unfortunately, pretty things and witty words didn’t help her feel life was worth living.